mgarrido/todo.txt-cli/todo.actions.d/README.md

 * `note edit|e archive|a`.
 Opens in editor the notes' archive.
 * `note show|s archive|a`.
 Shows the notes' archive.

+The archive file is the only way to acces an archived task's note.

 ## Deleted tasks

 When a task is deleted, its note (if any) is also also deleted.